JessieEstrada/CodePath-Web102-Projects/CodePath-Web102-Project-Crewmates/README.md

 - [x] **A previously created crewmate can be updated from the crewmate list**
 - [x] **A previously created crewmate can be deleted from the crewmate list**
 - [x] **Each crewmate has a direct, unique link to an info page about them**

-The following **optional** features are implemented:

-- [ ] A crewmate can be given a category upon creation which restricts their attributes
-- [ ] The site displays summary statistics about a user's crew on their crew page
-- [ ] The site displays a custom "success" metric about a user's crew which changes the look of the crewmate list

-The following **additional** features are implemented:

-* [x] Each Monkey card Images changes depending on the Monkey's Power abilities!
+- [x] Each Monkey card Images changes depending on the Monkey's Power abilities!

 ## Video Walkthrough